The 30 Most Famous Photographers (And What We Can Learn from Them)

 The 30 Most Famous Photographers: Next Steps

-Now you know the 30 most famous photographers – and you know what we can learn from them.
+Now you know the 30 most famous photographers – and what we can learn from them.

 I urge you to study them carefully.
-The masters do have a lot to teach us, and learning more about photographers like Annie Leibovitz and Frans Lanting will truly improve your own work.
+The masters have a lot to teach us, and immersing yourself in the works of photographers like Annie Leibovitz and Frans Lanting will undoubtedly enhance your own photographic skills and artistry.

 About the Author